ABOUT

 Mayor Bissen graduated from St. Anthony High School in Wailuku, where he was later inducted into the school’s Hall of Fame in 2001 for outstanding community service.
 He went on to earn a bachelor’s degree in political science from Santa Clara University and a Juris Doctor from the William S. Richardson School of Law at the University of Hawaiʻi at Mānoa, where he was honored in 2013 as the first neighbor island recipient of the Outstanding Alumnus of the Year Award.
 He is a member of the Hale Mua cultural group and the Royal Order of Kamehameha I, Kahekili Chapter IV.
 He also completed formal training in the traditional Hawaiian practice of hoʻoponopono in 2022, reinforcing his commitment to healing and reconciliation.

-He and his wife, Isabella Kaʻihikapulani Eleneki Bissen, have been married for 30 years and are proud parents of three daughters and three grandsons.
+He and his wife, Isabella Kaʻihikapulani Eleneki Bissen, have been married for 30 years and are proud parents of three daughters and four grandsons.

 JOIN US TODAY